The Dukes of Hazzard: Hazzard in Hollywood

 The Dukes of Hazzard: Hazzard in Hollywood is a 2000 American made-for-television action-adventure comedy film based on the 1979–1985 television series The Dukes of Hazzard which aired on CBS on May 19, 2000.
+The film is the second installment of The Dukes of Hazzard film series.

 As with The Dukes of Hazzard: Reunion! movie, the "Good Ol' Boys" theme is abandoned, this time for a song called "Good Times".

 Synopsis

 Hazzard in Hollywood follows up on the first reunion movie, The Dukes of Hazzard: Reunion! and begins with Bo and Luke Duke partaking in the Hazzard County festival which features actual country music star Toby Keith as himself.

 When an old enemy of the deceased J.D.
-Hogg, Ezra Bushmaster, arrives in Hazzard, he donates a significant amount of money to the hospital fund, on the condition that the people of Hazzard are able to raise the rest by a certain amount of time.
+Hogg, Ezra Bushmaster, arrives in Hazzard, he donates a significant amount of money to the hospital fund, on the condition that the people of Hazzard can raise the rest by a certain amount of time.
 A music promoter on vacation in Hazzard says he'll buy the master tapes of the performances of music stars who performed in Hazzard.
 So the Dukes decide to travel to Hollywood to sell some country music recordings to raise the rest of the money.

-They are joined by Rosco P. Coltrane in his RV accompanied by a fake basset hound named Einstein, Cooter Davenport and Cletus Hogg in a truck carrying Daisy's motorcycle.
+They are joined by Rosco P. Coltrane in his RV accompanied by a fake basset hound named Albert Einstein, Cooter Davenport, and Cletus Hogg in a truck carrying Daisy's motorcycle.
 On the way there they were shot at by a one-eyed hitman, who was hired by Ezra, as it was later discovered, to stop the Dukes.

 Once they get to Hollywood, they set up a camp in Hollywood Hills, Enos Strate joins them but informs them they need permits to camp next to the Hollywood sign.
 Later, a couple of hitmen steal the RV.
 In an attempt to recover the RV and the music that was inside it, Bo and Luke save a Mexican from a group of gang members.
 The boy's older brother soon arrives with friends in a lowrider convertible.
 They thank Bo and Luke and, after seeing what they can do with The General Lee and a ramp, invite them to a block party where Bo falls in love with a cousin of Cipriano (the older brother).